-NZRS released an impressive improvement to our shared understanding of broadband in New Zealand with the Broadband Map.
+NZRS released an impressive improvement to our shared understanding of broadband in New Zealand.
 They've made it really easy to understand where the best place to live is.
 This is a great piece of work which I expect we will all build on.